uyjulian/tvp_various_plugins/README.md

-# Various plugins for Kirikiri
+# Various plugins for TVP

-This repository contains various plugins for Kirikiri / 吉里吉里
+This repository contains various plugins for TVP (T Visual Presenter)

 ## Building